Rotating multi-charge spindles and their microstates: Discussion and outlook

 Another important question concerns the field theory interpretation of the spindle compactifications.
 From the four-dimensional point of view, we are considering a SCFT on a singular manifold.
 It would be interesting to understand whether this makes sense as a field theory in the presence of defects or it has an interpretation as the reduction of a more complicated quantum field theory on a higher-dimensional smooth manifold.
 We have seen that the anomaly polynomial of the low-energy CFT in two dimensions computed from purely four-dimensional data correctly reproduces the holographic results in the bulk.
 On the other hand, the anomaly polynomial of the two-dimensional CFT should be also computable from a ten-dimensional point of view using the anomaly inflow method developed in \cite{Bah:2020jas}.
 This could not only put the computation on firmer ground but it could also shed some light on the physics of the system.

 Another natural question is whether the anomaly and other physical quantities, in particular the elliptic genus of the CFT$_2$, can be encoded in a higher-dimensional supersymmetric index, which could give information also at finite $N$.
-In the analogous case of twisted compactifications on the sphere, the relevant partition function is the refined topological twisted index \cite{Benini:2015noa}.
+In the analogous case of compactifications on the sphere, the relevant quantity is the refined topologically twisted index \cite{Benini:2015noa}, which is the partition function on $T^2\times S^2$ with a topological twist and an $\Omega$-background along $S^2$.
 This has been explicitly discussed in \cite{Hosseini:2016cyf,Hosseini:2019lkt}.
-The supersymmetry on the spindle is not realized with a topological twist, but it is still supported by a magnetic flux \eqref{fluxSusy}.
+Here the relevant index should be associated with a refined partition function on $T^2 \times \bW \bP^1_{[n_1, n_2]}$, with an appropriate prescription for dealing with the singularities.
+We notice that the supersymmetry on the spindle is not realized with a topological twist, but it is still supported by a magnetic flux \eqref{fluxSusy}.
 The gluing formulae \eqref{gluing} and \eqref{A2d:gluingG} suggest that the relevant index for the spindle could be obtained by fusing two copies of the four-dimensional holomorphic block \cite{Beem:2012mb} with fluxes $1/2n_1$ and $1/2n_2$ for the $R$-symmetry, respectively.

 Finally, we notice that there exist also supersymmetric accelerating and spinning black holes with conical singularities in four dimensions.
 These can be interpreted as domain walls that interpolate between (conformal) AdS$_4$ and a warped product of AdS$_2$ and the spindle and can be embedded in AdS$_4\times S^7$ \cite{Ferrero:2020twa}.
 There are many analogies with the situation considered in this paper.
 The near-horizon geometries can be found again with the formalism in \cite{Hristov:2019mqp}.
 Moreover, it is easy to check that an entropy functional for these black holes can be written by gluing two gravitational blocks with a formula similar to \eqref{gluing} using the prepotential $\cF_{4\rd}=\sqrt{X^0 X^1 X^2 X^3}$.
 This corresponds to the familiar fact that, while the entropy of supersymmetric black objects in AdS$_5$ is controlled by anomalies and the central charge $a_{4\rd}(\Delta)$ of the dual four-dimensional SCFT, the entropy of black holes in AdS$_4$ is controlled by the free energy on $S^3$ of the dual three-dimensional SCFT, which for the ABJM theory \cite{Aharony:2008ug} reads $F_{S^3}=\frac{4 \pi \sqrt{2}\? k^{1/2} N^{3/2}}{3}\sqrt{\Delta_0 \Delta_1 \Delta_2 \Delta_3}$ in the large $N$ limit \cite{Jafferis:2011zi}.
 This again suggests the possible existence of an index obtained by fusing two copies of the three-dimensional holomorphic block with fluxes $1/2n_1$ and $1/2n_2$ for the $R$-symmetry.